App indexability

 4. Customize your app's meta description

-Community Cloud automatically generates a random subdomain for your app based on the structure of the app's GitHub repo.
-To learn more about app URLs, see Your app URL.
+Streamlit Community Cloud automatically generates a random subdomain for your app.
 However, subdomains are customizable!
 Custom subdomains modify your app URLs to reflect your app content, personal branding, or whatever you’d like.
 Read more about custom subdomains in Custom subdomains.

-We recommend choosing a custom subdomain early, right after you deploy your app.
+We recommend choosing a custom subdomain when you deploy your app.
 This ensures that your app is indexed by search engines using your custom subdomain, rather than the automatically generated one.
-If you choose a custom subdomain later, your app may first be indexed by search engines using the default subdomain.
-This means that your app will be indexed multiple times, once using the default subdomain (which will lead to a 404) and once using your custom subdomain.
-This can confuse users who are searching for your app.
+If you choose a custom subdomain later, your app may be indexed multiple times—once using the default subdomain and once using your custom subdomain.
+In this case, your old URL will result in a 404 error which can confuse users who are searching for your app.

 The meta title of your app is the text that appears in search engine results.
 It is also the text that appears in the browser tab when your app is open.
 By default, the meta title of your app is the same as the title of your app.
 However, you can customize the meta title of your app by setting the st.set_page_config parameter page_title to a custom string.
 For example: